 Nevada law requires drivers to yield right-of-way before making a left against traffic.
 So drivers should wait until there is a sufficient break in the oncoming traffic that would allow them to make a left turn without causing any interruption in the flow of oncoming traffic.

-Failing to yield while making a left turn against traffic is a misdemeanor in Nevada.
-The fine penalty in the City of Las Vegas is $305, and the Nevada DMV tacks four (4) Nevada demerit points on the defendant’s driver’s license.
+Failing to yield while making a left turn against traffic is a civil infraction in Nevada.
+The civil penalty in the City of Las Vegas is $305, and the Nevada DMV tacks four (4) demerit points on the defendant’s driver’s license.

 Most traffic charges can get reduced to a non-moving violation or possibly dropped through a plea deal.